webplatform/docs/Beginners/crash_course/index.md

 }
 </syntaxHighlight>

-As you can easily understand, we styled the important class and also the ''#alphaParticle".
+As you can easily understand, we styled the important class and also the ''#alphaParticle''.
 What's that?
 Well, the hash denotes an ID.
 An ID is different from a class because it can only be assigned to one HTML element.

 == An HTML document ==